 Instructions

-- In a large bowl, whisk together 2 cups of flour, baking powder, baking soda, salt, and cinnamon.
+- In a large bowl, whisk together flour, baking powder, baking soda, and salt.
 Set aside.

-- In the bowl of a stand mixer fitted with a paddle attachment (or using an electric hand mixer), beat butter until smooth.
-Add sugar.
-Beat until well incorporated.
-Scrape down sides of the bowl as needed to ensure thorough mixing.
+- In the bowl of a stand mixer fitted with a paddle attachment (or using an electric hand mixer), combine sugar and orange zest until fragrant.
+Add butter.
+Cream mixture until smooth.

 - Add in eggs and sour cream.
 Mix until combined.
-With the mixer running on slow speed, add dry flour mixture in three additions.
+With the mixer running on slow speed, add dry flour mixture in three additions alternating with milk.
 Mix until just combined.

 Assembly: